| 3.1 Values | 39 |

 Hello11

-functions, e.g. (x, y) => x + y_ .+ _
+functions, e.g. can be written as (x, y) => x + y_ .+ _

 Any method that takes a function as an argument can also be given a method